 Joseph B. Fuller

-Joseph Fuller is a Senior Lecturer in General Management and co-leads The Entrepreneurial Manager course in the MBA program.
+Joseph Fuller is a Professor of Management Practice in General Management and co-leads The Entrepreneurial Manager course in the MBA program.
 A 1981 graduate of the school, Joe was a founder and first employee of the global consulting firm, Monitor Group, now Monitor-Deloitte.
 He served as the Chief Executive Officer of its commercial consulting operations from 1994 to 2006 and remained a Senior Advisor to firm until its acquisition by Deloitte in 2012.
 During his three decades in consulting, Fuller served clients in a wide variety of industries, especially those with a heavy reliance on technology.
 He has particularly deep experience in life sciences, ICT and the defense and aerospace industries.
 He has also served a number of national and regional governments in developing policies for enhancing competitiveness.
 He has particularly rich experience in two of the world’s most dynamic regions, greater China and the Middle East.

 Joe is also a member of the faculty group leading the school's ongoing project on U.S. competitiveness.
 His research has probed the "skills gap" and investigates the paradox that many employers have chronic difficulty filling jobs while millions of Americans remain unemployed, underemployed, or have left the workforce.
 He was the principal author of Bridge the Gap: Rebuilding America's Middle Skills, a white paper that investigates the labor market for jobs requiring more than a high school degree and less than a four year college education.
 He also co-authored Managing the Talent Pipeline: A New Approach to Closing the Skills Gap in conjunction with the U.S. Chamber of Commerce Foundation.
 His current research focuses on mechanisms employers can use to address the skills gap and the impact of skills shortages on reshoring.